DKchemistry/chembl/chembl_ligands.md

 >1 star = Not recommended as a probe for this target
 >The Chemical Probes Portal only endorses compounds as chemical probes for use as specific and selective modulators of the proposed target if they receive three or more (3-4) stars.

-To me, a probe is a target with known target engagement and known activity (we know it interacts with the target, we know it has an *in vitro*/*in vivo* effect that is *driven* by interaction).
+To me, a probe is a ligand with known target engagement and known activity (we know it interacts with the target, we know it has an *in vitro*/*in vivo* effect that is *driven* by interaction).
+Associating target engagement with functional response is decidedly harder than how it may seem.
 I generally agree with whats written here.
 [Chemical Probes (Classical Modulators) Criteria
 ](https://www.chemicalprobes.org/info/classical-modulators).

 I go through this all to say: retaining high quality probes via docking can be considered is a great sign for screening related outcomes.